electricimp/Usb/docs/HIDDriverGuide.md

 ##### print(stream)

-Debug function.
-Prints items with provided function `stream`.
+Debug function, prints the report data to the specified function `stream`, for example `server.log`.

 #### HIDReport.Collection

 This class is used to create items collection hierarchy.
-Collection Path constructs as chain of Collection.
+Collection Path is constructed as a chain of linked `HIDReport.Collection` instances.

 ##### constructor(parent)

-New collection is always created as part of collection path and thus should receive previous chain element.
-Or `null` if this first element.
+New collection is always created as part of a collection path and thus should receive the previous element in the chain as an argument.
+If this is a new path being created, `null` should be passed as an argument.

 ##### print(stream)

-Debug function.
-Prints items with provided function `stream`.
+Debug function, prints the report data to the specified function `stream`, for example `server.log`.